kleindaniel81/elabel/README.md

 # elabel
-Stata module to load a subset of Stata dataset
+Stata module to to extend the label commands

 To install `elabel` from within Stata, type